 Why a Scavenger Hunt?

-When you’re looking for creative, inexpensive ways to engage your child, you can design your own scavenger hunt using your home.
+When you’re looking for creative, inexpensive (free in this instance) ways to engage your child, you can design your own scavenger hunt using your home.

-Whether your home is a house or an apartment doesn’t matter, you and your child can have fun looking at old thing in new ways.
+Whether you live in house or an apartment doesn’t matter, you and your child can have fun looking at old thing in new ways.

-It’s especially useful during inclement weather and your stuck inside.
+It’s especially useful during inclement weather when you’re stuck inside.

 Examples